Dr Isabel M Palacios

 Research

-tissue architecture, cytoskeletons, human stem cells, drosophila, organoids, cerebral organoids, healthy and diseased, neurodegeneration
+tissue architecture, cytoskeletons, human stem cells, Drosophila, organoids, cerebral organoids, healthy and diseased, neurodegeneration

-Neuronal Models
+Underpinning Bioengineering, Neuronal Models

 Interests